-SCOTTISH BORDERS GREENS NEWS
+BORDERS GREENS NEWS

 NEXT BRANCH MEETING

-Details of our next meeting to follow.
+Details of next branch meeting to be confirmed.

 ‘Walk and Talk’ meet ups will be happening across the Borders.
 Join us for an informal scenic walk with other Borders Greens for a wee blether including discussing some current relevant issues.
 Date of next one tbc we are all currently busy with the local election campaign.